Euro 2020: How do you qualify for the knockouts after finishing third? How many points is enough?

 The knockout system is pretty complicated during the group stages, as there's no guarantee of who plays who in the last 16 until we know which groups will have three teams qualify.

-There's 15 different combinations of third-placed teams going through which will affect the knockout tree, but for now we can at least say this...
+There were 15 different possible combinations of third-placed teams going through at the start of the tournament, that's now been reduced to just seven, but for now we can still only say this...

 Sunday June 27